nottrobin/maas-docs/en/nodes-tags.md

 supports MAAS tags for application deployments.
 Juju is the recommended way to deploy services onto machines managed by MAAS.

-!!!
-Note:
+[note]
 Newly-created tags immediately become available as a filter in the 'Machines' page in the web UI.
+[/note]

 ## Tag definitions